cameronnapoli/Flyp/README.md

 # Flyp
-A dope app at SBHacks
+A unique messaging app created at SBHacks